pantelis/aiml-common/lectures/ai-intro/approaches-towards-ai/traditional-approaches/_index.md

 ## The Turing Test Approach
 A 5-min behavioral intelligence test, where an interrogator chats with the player and at the end it guesses if the conversation is with a human or with a programmed machine.
 A Turing contest (Loebner Prize) is is held annually since 1991.

-This course's projects includes the [Alexa prize](https://developer.amazon.com/alexaprize) which is _not_ a turing test.
+Competitions such as the [Alexa prize](https://developer.amazon.com/alexaprize) is _not_ a turing test.
 The Alexa Prize creates social bots that engage in interesting, human-like conversations, not to make them indistinguishable from a human when compared side-by-side.
 Social bots may have ready access to much more information than a human.

 <table style="width:130%; table-layout:fixed;">
   <tr>